apache/superset/docs/installation.rst

   entire setup.
 If not, background jobs can get scheduled multiple times resulting in weird behaviors like duplicate delivery of reports, higher than expected load / traffic etc.

+* SQL Lab will only run your queries asynchronously if you enable "Asynchronous Query Execution" in your database settings.

 Email Reports